 Be aware that reverse dieting is a slow process and needs to be exact to ensure the gains are muscle and not excessive fat tissue.
 You will inevitably gain some fat in the process, but reverse dieting is no excuse to get fat just for the sake of building muscle mass.
 With that in mind, let’s take a look at the goals that one needs to focus on when reverse dieting.

 Improving your body composition is not a short-term endeavor; you need to be thinking two, three, and four years ahead of where you are currently.

-Therefore, the higher your basal metabolic rate, the more efficiently you will be able to improve your body composition.
-Thus, it’s crucial to build your metabolism back to a healthy state via reverse dieting before you start to cut down again.
+Therefore, the higher your base metabolic rate, the more efficiently you will be able to improve your body composition.
+Thus, it’s crucial to build your metabolism back to a healthy state by reverse dieting before you start to cut down again.

 Something to remember is that beauty is only skin deep; it is rather conceited and vain to believe that the “sexier” or “more ripped” someone is, the healthier they are.

 As touched on in this article, many of the fitness models and bodybuilders you see in magazines and on the Internet are far from being healthy, not to mention they often abuse performance-enhancing drugs.